madelinehakala/phenotype-prediction-tool-benchmarking/README.md

 4. Benchmark each model using the same evaluation process.

 ## Selected Tools
-- DeepGAMI (phenotype prediction tool that can use SNPs, RNA-Seq data, or both)
+- DeepGAMI (phenotype prediction tool that can use SNPs, RNA-Seq data, physiological features, or two together)
 - G2PDeep (phenotype prediction tool)
 - ML models: KNN, Logistic Regression, SVM (linear and rbf kernels)